 New Year, New Research from RTÉ

-2020 was a busy year in more ways than one for RTÉ Media Sales and now, in early 2021, we’re delighted to share the fruits of two specific research projects - ‘Understanding Audio’ and ‘A Single Audience Metric for One RTÉ’.
+2020 was a busy year in more ways than one for RTÉ Media Sales and now, in early 2021, we’re delighted to share the fruits of two specific research projects - ‘A Single Audience Metric for One RTÉ’ and ‘Understanding Audio.’

-Carried out with Red C, Understanding Audio was a research project designed to give us a better understanding of our radio listeners, both young and old.
+Turning now to Understanding Audio.
+This was a research project carried out with Red C and designed to give us a better understanding of our radio listeners, both young and old.
 As part of this project, we also looked at RTÉ Radio 1’s advertising effectiveness among 35-54s.
 We deliberately focused on this cohort as they’re an important trading demo for RTÉ Radio 1 and a target for Radio 1’s new schedule.

 The advertising effectiveness research was overdue - while many studies exist about the effectiveness of TV advertising, there are far fewer available around radio.
 This is despite radio advertising accounting for 20-25% of all advertising in Ireland.